wchoi09/DeepFaceLab_NVIDIA_Linux/README.md

-# Install DeepFaceLab
+# DeepFaceLab Guide for Linux Users
+**Prerequisite:** You need CUDA enabled GPU.

 **Note:** This method installs DFL on Centos 7/8 or Ubuntu 18.04 and provides an option to use Anaconda
-This installation method uses Anaconda to install DFL on Centos 7/8 or Ubuntu 18.04
 To install CentOS, refer [here](install_CentOS.md)
 To install Ubuntu, [coming soon]

-**Prerequisite:** You need CUDA enabled GPU.

-**Note:** The directory structure is important.
+The directory structure is important.
 This is how the project tree will look like:
 ```bash
 DeepFaceLab_NVIDIA_Linux